 Clustering of Tuples is also discussed in the patent.
 We are told that the system may then cluster the potential tuples by:

 This kind of clustering takes place in order to generate source data graphs.

-The process behind the knowledge graph reconciliation patent:
+The process behind the Google Knowledge Graph reconciliation patent: